top of page

 2. Make Affirmations Part of a Mindfulness Activity

-Incorporating kids affirmations into a mindfulness activity creates a calming routine that encourages self-awareness.
+Incorporating kids' affirmations into a mindfulness activity creates a calming routine that encourages self-awareness.
 We set aside a few minutes each day to sit quietly, take deep breaths, and repeat positive affirmations together.
-This practice helps children focus on the present moment and internalize the affirmations.
+This practice helps children focus on the present moment and internalise the affirmations.

 Try combining affirmations with simple breathing exercises or guided imagery.
 For example, ask your child to imagine a peaceful place while repeating, “I am calm and confident.”
 This approach not only boosts confidence but also teaches valuable coping skills.